Dating back to more than 4000 BC, traditional Chinese artwork is one of the oldest styles of art to ever exist.

 Traditionally, artists used long haired brushes made from animal fur or hair and black ink and painted long strokes onto silk or paper.

-Colours are an important aspect of Chinese art, with red, black, white, yellow and “grue” (a combination of green and blue which is called qing in Chinese) featuring heavily.
+Colours are an important aspect of Chinese art, with red, black, white, yellow and “grue” (a combination of green and blue, called qing in Chinese) featuring heavily.

 Each colour is representative of one of the five elements; important fundamentals in the Feng Shui philosophy.
 For example: